rust-lang/blog.rust-lang.org/content/github-actions-leaking-secrets-when-miri-output-is-cached.md

 ## Acknowledgements

 Thanks to [Predrag Gruevski](https://github.com/obi1kenobi) of OpenAI for reporting this issue to us.
+Furthermore, the ecosystem scan was performed using Codex access and credits donated by OpenAI, which we also thank them for.

 Issue triage and remediation was performed by Manish Goregaokar, Ralf Jung, Ben Kimock, Weihang Lo, Jacob Finkelman, Walter Pearce, Josh Stone, and Mark Rousskov.